Best fonts for email: Usage tips and tricks

 Line spacing for email fonts

 Line spacing is the vertical distance between lines.
-It is measured as the percentage of the size.
+It is measured as the percentage of the letter size.

 You can set the desired spacing for your emails just in the tabs and sections where you've just set your sizes.

-But according to Email accessibility guidelines, it varies between 150% and 200%.
+According to Email accessibility guidelines, the best line spacing varies between 150% and 200%.

-1-point Spacing _ Web Fonts
+Spacing _ Web Fonts

 (email copy with single-line spacing)